tommcgurl/brewbook-ionic/README.md

 1) Add a function to StyleService that adds a brew to the Style Object.
   - First check to make sure we fetch the Style object.
   - Then add to the style object and return a promise.

+2) Modify the BrewService to have it call the StyleService's add brew function.
+  - We can leverage the [**$q.all**](https://docs.angularjs.org/api/ng/service/$q) function to ensure that both our adds go through.
+  - We will return a promise so that anyone consuming this api can get notifications when it's done (even though we aren't currently using it).